seancorfield/clojure-dining-car/README.md

     My understanding is that the author of the toolbox has plans to make it more sophisticated.
 The Dining Car takes the opposite approach (it's just a .md file).
-Also, DC includes short descriptions and provides links to Clojars pages (rather than github project pages).
+Also, the DC includes short descriptions and provides links to Clojars pages (rather than github project pages).

-  * **"Why does DC provide links to Clojars pages rather than github project pages?"**
+  * **"Why does the Dining Car provide links to Clojars pages rather than github project pages?"**

     Because the first thing a user needs to know after selecting a library is what should go into their project.clj file in order to